-The school aims to ensure that students with disabilities are not treated less favourably than other students and will endeavour to ensure that no suspension of a student with SEND has been caused directly or indirectly by the student's disability or special educational need.
-Any suspension of a student with a disability or SEND will be closely monitored.
+The school aims to ensure that pupils with disabilities are not treated less favourably than other pupils and will endeavour to ensure that no suspension of a pupil with SEND has been caused directly or indirectly by the pupil's disability or special educational need.
+Any suspension of a pupil with a disability or SEND will be closely monitored.
 The school has the legal responsibility to make reasonable adjustments in such cases.